dpsframework/dpsframework.org/_proposals/P40-CLIPSJNI-051_en.md

 -  Results location: GitHub repo.

 ##   Section 2: Proposed Update
--  CLIPS-JNI version 0.51 native Java interface for CLIPS 6.31 has been reviewed by _Gary Riley_ on 2019-08-06, comp can be checked on Source forge, at <https://sourceforge.net/projects/clipsrules/files/ CLIPS/6.31/>.
+-  The CLIPS-JNI version 0.51 Java native interface for CLIPS 6.31 has been reviewed by _Gary Riley_ on 2019-08-06.
+The source code is available on the Source forge at <https://sourceforge.net/projects/clipsrules/files/CLIPS/6.31/>.
 -  JADE agents capable of integrating and executing autonomous Expert Systems on the Multi-Agent platform require prior knowledge of the architecture of the Java machine and the hardware on which they are executed.

 ###  2.1.
 Description of the proposal: